 So, what is the probability of drawing any specific number from this interval?

 Do you already see a problem with applying the probability calculation logic from the previous section to answering this question?
 Because there is only one of each specific number in the interval, the numerator in the formula is still 1 .
-But when you try to divide this by the total number of possible outcomes, you suddenly find yourself in the situation of dividing by infinity.
+But when you try to divide this by the total number of possible outcomes, you suddenly find yourself in a situation of having to divide by infinity.

 Dividing by infinity